 An official of the motor carrier is to examine the roadside inspection report and ensure that any violations or defects noted on the report are corrected.
+Within 15 days after the inspection, the carrier must sign the completed roadside inspection report to certify that all violations have been corrected, and then return it to the indicated address.
 A copy must be retained for 12 months from the date of inspection.